How it Works For Mediating Clients & Attorneys

 Based on the mediator’s policies, when it is time to make payment, either contact their office to pay, or if available, quickly pay online under the payment section of their Mediator Profile Page.

 At your scheduled time for mediation, meet the mediator using your computer or mobile device and start by joining using the link or Meeting ID Code you were provided.

 If an agreement is reached, your mediator will email you your documents for safe and secure electronic signing right from your phone or computer.

 With the evolution of any new technology, practitioners and the public learn and adapt to new ways of doing traditional things.
-Online mediation works.
-Parties and mediators simply need new tools, some planning, and a fresh outlook on the ways the internet can connect people in a mediation, while preserving the benefits of the mediation process.
-InstantMediations aims to instruct on how to make online mediations works.
+Online mediation is a part of our daily life.
+Still, parties and mediators need new tools, some planning, and a fresh outlook on the ways the internet can connect people in a mediation, while preserving the benefits of the in person mediation process.
+InstantMediations aims to instruct on how to make online mediations work best.

 Multiple reasons exist for mediating online.
 Sometimes it means a full online mediation experience where all parties are present remotely from an internet connection.
 Other times it means a hybrid where a party appears online remotely and everyone else are physically present in the office.

 Online mediation allows parties to appear remotely at any agreed time from the comfort of their home or office, making excuses for participation a thing of the past.
 Even weekends can work for online mediations.
 All that is needed is each parties’ consent and fast internet connections.
 Parties save time, energy, and money by reducing travel costs, especially in last minute mediations.
 Parties can also benefit by avoiding hazardous conditions like inclement weather or reaching the mediator from restrictive environments like hospitals or prisons.
 Distance becomes a thing of the past with online mediations.